-Students spend their morning hours making hospital rounds and reviewing the patients on the neurosurgical services with our staff and neurosurgical extenders.
+Students spend their morning hours making hospital rounds and reviewing the patients on the neurosurgical services with our staff, residents, and APPs.
 In addition, all pertinent radiographs are reviewed.
 There is an emphasis on learning appropriate neuroanatomy and neurophysiology.

 Students should be able to recognize an acute neurosurgical emergency and become familiar with the management of: